arielf/cuts/README.md

 #### `cut` doesn't support negative (from end) column numbers

-This is very useful when you have, say 257 fields (but you haven't counted them, so you don't really know), and you're interested in the last field, or the one before the last etc.  `cuts` does:
+This is very useful when you have, say, 257 fields (but you haven't counted them, so you don't really know), and you're interested in the last field, or the one before the last etc.  `cuts` supports negative offsets from the end:

 ```
 $ cuts -1 012.txt